sugata98/kobo-library/library-ui/README.md

-# Frontend deployment configuration for Vercel
+# Library UI

-This directory contains the Next.js frontend application.
+This directory contains the Next.js frontend application for viewing Kobo books, highlights, and markups.

 ## Vercel Deployment